-Current Projects
+Current Research

-Multimodal networks, emergent communities and health crises
+Networks in communities and health crises

 Absolute activity on r/grandorder subreddit